gabrielmscampos/ml_examples/deployment/scikit_custom_regressor/README.md

 ## Test predictions

-Run the test predictions script to test if your model working correctly with Tensorflow Serving:
+Run the test predictions script to test if your model working correctly with MLServer:

 ```bash
 python test_predictions.py 360950